minio/mc/README.md

 MinIO Client (mc) provides a modern alternative to UNIX commands like ls, cat, cp, mirror, diff, find etc. It supports filesystems and Amazon S3 compatible cloud storage service (AWS Signature v2 and v4).

 ```
+alias      set, remove and list aliases in configuration file
 ls         list buckets and objects
 mb         make a bucket
 rb         remove a bucket